Obligations to Dismissed Employees

 There are two major provisions.
 The first one recognizes that, actuarially, retirement and medical benefits for older workers are worth more than those for younger employees.
 Prior to OWBPA, any cut in these benefits could have been construed as discriminating against older workers.
 For example, suppose you had matched employee contributions to a 401 (k) plan at 50 cents on the dollar, but needed to cut that back to 25 cents.
 You could have been charged with age discrimination because older employees tend to earn more, and contribute more.
 OWBPA added protection for employers as long as the out-of-pocket cost of providing the benefit is the same across all age groups.

 The second provision addresses the fact that many employers only offer severance packages (or enhanced packages) to employees who agree to sign a waiver of discrimination claims.
 In other words, the terminated employee agrees not to sue for discrimination in exchange for a severance benefit.
 Since many “voluntary layoffs” provide this type of deal for older workers, the EEOC stepped in to set some ground rules.
-OWBPA affirms that the practice is legal and employers cannot be sued, as long as the package itself, as well as the language of the contract and the employee’s freedom to consider it properly, meet specific criteria.
+OWBPA affirms that the practice is legal and employers cannot be sued.
+This is true as long as the package itself, the language of the contract and the employee’s freedom to consider it properly, all meet specific criteria.